mircealungu/student-projects/README.md

 ## The Project List

-The projects are listed as issues in this repository.
-Feel free to browse them, and contact me about the ones that you find interesting.
-Feel free to comment on the issues if you have questions about them.
+The projects are listed as [issues in this repository](./issues).
+Feel free to browse them, and [contact me](https://mircealungu.github.io/#contact) if you find one that you think you might want to work on.
+Also, feel free to comment on the issues if you have questions.